encode/django-rest-framework/docs/api-guide/schemas.md

     POST, GET(List):                     |     /users/       |   [users]

     Example 2: Consider a restaurant management system.
 The System has restaurants.
 Each restaurant has branches.
-    Consider a REST APIs to deal with a branch of a particular restaurant.
+    Consider REST APIs to deal with a branch of a particular restaurant.

     Http Method                          |                         Path                       |     Tags
     -------------------------------------|----------------------------------------------------|-------------------